More

-How to Write a Claim Letter + Free Samples
+How to Write a Claim Letter Examples Included

 A claim letter, otherwise known as a “letter before action,” is a letter that an aggrieved person writes to let the second party know that the service they received was unsatisfactory and highlights ways to resolve the problem.
 As such, a claim letter can come from various circumstances where you’ve either been served poorly, have received a bad product or did not receive something you were supposed to.